Frequently Asked Questions

 For more information on tuition and financial aid, please see our admissions page.

-LightHouse will open on Tuesday, September 6 and follow a similar schedule to other local schools through early June of 2016.
+LightHouse begins the year on Tuesday, September 8 and follows a similar schedule to other local schools through June of 2020.

 Click to see our full calendar: